Arthur: Right, but it's not your idea, because you know I gave it to you.

 - In The Light Fantastic, Rincewind and Twoflower hitch a ride on a huge rock which a young druid is flying to an under-construction stone circle.
 Informed that the rock stays up because the druids have persuaded it to fly, and will fall if anyone's thoughts remind it that rocks can't do that, Rincewind struggles to think of rocks swooping and soaring around rather than sitting on the ground.
 He's miserably aware that he's not very good at it.

-- In The Dresden Files novel Ghost Story, Harry's ghost is told that he can avoid sinking through any surface he "sits" on by not thinking about it too much.
+- In Ghost Story, Harry's ghost is told that he can avoid sinking through any surface he "sits" on by not thinking about it too much.
 Which causes him to immediately fall through the bottom of the car.
 He does get better at not-thinking later on.

 - Near the beginning of the Lensman novel Gray Lensman, this is used to show how well-disciplined Kinnison's mind is — he is able to not think about something he saw in Helmuth's base until he's back on board the flagship.
 (It was a thought-triggered bomb, so if he hadn't had that mental discipline it would have ended the series early.)

-- In The Eyre Affair Thursday's time travellng father shows up and tells her to tell her mother not to paint the bedroom mauve, because she does so in the future and he hates it.
-Thursday dutifully tells her mother, only to discover that her mother had no plans to paint it at all, let alone mauve; but after Thursday tells her not to she does.
+- Thursday Next: In The Eyre Affair, Thursday's time travelling father shows up and tells her to tell her mother not to paint the bedroom mauve, because she does so in the future and he hates it.
+Thursday dutifully tells her mother, only to discover that her mother had no plans to paint it at all, let alone mauve; but after Thursday tells her not to, she does.